baegopooh/immich-native/README.md

  * `mimalloc` is deliberately disabled as this is a native install and sharing system library makes more sense.

  * Original Native Immich used `pgvector` instead of `pgvecto.rs(used by official Immich) to remove additional Rust build dependency.
-But I found it hard to change from pgvecto.rs to pgvector with pre-exiting postgresql DB.
+But I found it hard to change from pgvecto.rs to pgvector with pre-exiting postgresql DB(Officially, it's not possible).
 So This guide will use original pgvecto.rs

  * Microservice and machine-learning's host is opened to 0.0.0.0 in the default configuration.
 This behavior is changed to only accept 127.0.0.1 during installation.
 Only the main Immich service's port, 3001, is opened to 0.0.0.0.